FALL 2023 RN PROGRAM APPLICATION PERIOD

 FOR THE ATI TEAS ADMISSIONS EXAM

-10. ATI TEAS Admissions Testing– Please review TEAS information at TEAS Exam Details | ATI (atitesting.com) will be administered in the Hampton III Building (525 Butler Farm Road, Hampton) in Room 734 A/B from 10am to 2pm (Don’t be late!)
-Please email PSAHHS@vpcc.edu to schedule your exam after the application period has opened and your pre-reqs are all complete.
+1. ATI TEAS Admissions Testing – Please review TEAS information at TEAS Exam Details | ATI (atitesting.com) will be administered in the Workforce Development Building (600 Butler Farm Road, across the street from Hampton III) from 10am to 2pm (Don’t be late!)
+To request your TEAS test date, please email PSAHHS@vpcc.edu after the application period has opened, your pre-reqs are all complete and your NursingCAS application has been started.

-Additional test dates will be added as necessary -- 50 Students Per Test Session
+Additional test dates will be added as necessary -- 25 Students Per Test Session

 The exam costs $70 (includes July 1 $5 increase) payable on-line on test day.
 DO NOT PAY IN ADVANCE.
 Please bring your credit card and driver’s license or student ID with you on test day.
 Payment will be made, and your test will begin.